 Students admitted to Texas Tech University should not consider themselves also admitted to the School of Allied Health Sciences.
 For admission to any School of Allied Health Sciences program, the online application must be completed and submitted by the program deadline.
 Each program has its own applicant pool, from which the most qualified students are chosen for an admission review.
 Those students who best meet the stated qualifications and prerequisites of the individual programs will be accepted as students of TTUHSC and the School of Allied Health Sciences.
-Students who successfully complete the program will receive one of the following degrees from the Texas Tech University Health Sciences Center: a Bachelor of Science in Clinical Laboratory Science, Speech, Language and Hearing Sciences or Clinical Services Management; a Master of Athletic Training, a Master of Science in Speech-Language Pathology, a Master of Science in Molecular Pathology, a Master of Occupational Therapy, a Master of Physician Assistant Studies, a Master of Physical Therapy, a Master of Science in Rehabilitation Sciences, a Master of Rehabilitation Counseling; a Doctor of Audiology, a Doctor of Science in Physical Therapy, or a Ph.D. in Communication Sciences and Disorders.
+Students who successfully complete the program will receive one of the following degrees from the Texas Tech University Health Sciences Center: a Bachelor of Science in Clinical Laboratory Science, Speech, Language and Hearing Sciences or Clinical Services Management; a Master of Athletic Training, a Master of Science in Speech-Language Pathology, a Master of Science in Molecular Pathology, a Master of Science in Clinical Therapy, a Master of Physical Therapy, a Master of Science in Clinical Therapy, or a Ph.D. in Communication Sciences and Disorders.
 After graduation, a certification or licensure examination may be required.